 Check with your health care team about the safety of a cardiac MRI if you:

 - Have a stent or artificial heart valve, or if you have had open-heart surgery recently.

-- Are pregnant, especially during the first 3 months.
+- Are pregnant, especially during the first three months.

 - Have tattoos or permanent (tattooed) makeup.
 You might feel some mild discomfort or a burning feeling on your skin from the metal in the darker inks of the tattoo.

-- Before your MRI scan, eat normally and take your usual medicines unless your doctor tells you not to.
+- Before your cardiac MRI, eat normally and take your usual medicines unless your health care professional tells you not to.

-- It’s very important to remove all objects that may contain metal or electronics (jewelry such as rings or earrings, hairpins, dentures, watches and hearing aids) before the test.
+- It’s very important to remove all objects that may contain metal or electronics before the test, such as rings or earrings, hairpins, dentures, watches and hearing aids.

 - Don’t bring your credit or debit cards into the MRI room.
 The machine might erase or damage the magnetic strip on the back of the cards.

-- If you have any implants or clips in your body, have your doctor write a note to indicate if they are safe for MRI.
+- If you have any implants or clips in your body, have your health care professional write a note to indicate if they are safe for MRI.